Have you ever noticed that the labels of cleaning products have no list of ingredients?

 Toilet Bowl cleaners can be harmful just by breathing the fumes.
 And fatal if swallowed!

 I know sometimes it easier to just buy what’s in the store, but if you’re still buying chemical cleaners who knows what it’s doing to you.

 Did you know that many doctors and cancer treatment centers, tell patients to rid their homes of conventional cleaning products once they’ve been diagnosed with the big “c”?

 So I have to ask, why not get rid of them earlier?
 Why wait for illness before reducing your exposure to known or potential cancer-causing chemicals.

-Why You Should Make the Switch from Your Household Cleaners to Shaklee Get Clean Green Cleaners.
+Why You Should Switch to Shaklee Get Clean Household Cleaners.